UCN-LANY-Systemdevelopment3-solutions/BookStore/README.md

 * That a book only is added if it is in a valid state (i.e., non-negative price, title/author/ISBN is a string longer than one character, etc.)

 ### Suggested tests
-* Make a bookstore that contains at least three different books with the following attributes: ISBN (string), title(text), author (text), price (positive number), number on stock (zero, or positive)
-* Add a book with invalid values (ISBN/Title/etc.) and make sure the store throws an ArgumentException
+As suggested above we wil be working with a couple of concepts here:
+* Two different roles: *Administrator* and *Customer*.
+Roles are, however, not important in the model layer (unless they represent data significant to the function of the program) so we leave them out at first.
+* The *Book* object is important, since the story will not exist without it.
+* It can be discussed whether it is a good idea to create the store as an object, but in this case we need something to represent our inventory, and the *book store* is perfect for that.

+This leaves us with to classes: **BookStore** and **Book**, and the tests should confirm that it is possible to add valid books to the store.

+When the tests are written, your implement the code in the model layer that makes it compile but not pass.
+Then add code so the tests passes.

 ---

 ## Story 2
 The second story is a clean-up story.
 It is probably not a good idea to delete books we already have sold because the tax authorities might want to see our previous sales.
 Create the delete functionality on the collection, so it receives the ISBN number of the book as the identification of what book to delete (mark it deleted somehow, without removing the book object).

 ### User Story
 > As an administrator, I want to be able to mark a book as deleted, so we no longer sell it, but it still exists in our records.